+If you want to guest blog, you have to prove the idea has merit.
 You need to show samples of your work if you want someone to take your offer seriously.

-- A blog link is a must.
+- A link to your blog is a must

-- It also helps if you include your social media links to authenticate you.
+- It also helps if you include your social media links to authenticate you

-- Explain the crux of your blog and why someone who blogs about social media should be interested in guest posting.
+- Explain the crux of your blog and why someone who blogs about social media should be interested in guest posting

 - Be professional.
 Show what you can do and reveal who you are.